0xJs/RedTeaming_CheatSheet/coding/cpluspluc/windows_security.md

 - The command `whoami /priv` lists the privileges of the current user/process.
 - Administrators can use Active Directory or the Local Security Policy Editor to grant or remove privileges.
 (Local Policies --> User Rights Assignment)
 - Most privileges are disabled by default.
 Must enable before utilization.
 This is used as a precaution so privileges are not used by mistake
-	- Certain API's check if a privilege exists and enabled before allowin operations to proceed.
+	- Certain API's check if a privilege exists and enabled before allowing operations to proceed.
 - Commonly abused privileges: [link](https://github.com/hatRiot/token-priv/blob/master/abusing_token_eop_1.0.txt)
 	- 1.  `SeBackupPrivilege` - This privilege causes the system to grant all read access control to any file, regardless of the [_access control list_](https://msdn.microsoft.com/library/windows/desktop/ms721532#-security-access-control-list-gly) (ACL) specified for the file.
 	    Attacker Tradecraft: Collection.